superwen811/superwen811.github.io/_pages/about.md

   - /about.html
 ---

 I've graduated from [School of Cyber Science and Engineering](https://cse.whu.edu.cn/),[Wuhan University](https://www.whu.edu.cn/) in 2024.
-And I plan to pursue a master's degree in the United States.
+I'm currently seeking a master's opportunity in the United States.

 Connect with me
 ======